Fagear/Beta10Pin/README.md

 ### Serial link mode

-After connecting adapter to supported VTR (NV-180 or other from "Supported VTRs" list) and to Beta camera and powering on the VTR adapter establishes serial link with the VTR and is held in "**idle**" mode.
+After connecting adapter to supported VTR (NV-180 or other from "Supported VTRs" list), to Beta camera and powering on the VTR adapter establishes serial link with the VTR and is held in "**idle**" mode.

 ```mermaid
 flowchart LR;